-In this Kokoon Sleep Headphones review, we're going to make a lot of mentions about how expensive they are.
-One of the most expensive options on the best sleep headphones roundup, they're quite the investment but they are worth it (and additional features mean that they also feature in our best sleep trackers guide).
-While it'll be a prohibitive price for many, if you can stretch this far, you'll be in awe of how surprisingly soothing the Kokoon Sleep Headphones are.
+In this Kokoon Relax sleep headphones review, we're going to make a lot of mentions about how expensive they are.
+One of the most expensive options on the best sleep headphones roundup, they're quite the investment – but they are worth it.
+Plus, additional features mean they also feature in our best sleep trackers guide.
+While it'll be a prohibitive price for many, if you can stretch this far, you'll be in awe of how surprisingly soothing the Kokoon Relax headphones (or the Kokoon Sleep Headphones, as they were originally called) are.

 Designed to help you switch off and using some well-known techniques such as pleasant white noise, relaxing meditation sessions, and some great breathing exercises, it's a bit like having a therapist in your ears.
-Even better, the Kokoon Sleep Headphones also track how well you sleep, providing you with some key insight into how such exercises are working for you.
+Even better, the Kokoon Relax sleep headphones also track how well you sleep, providing you with some key insight into how such exercises are working for you.

-The issue here is that they're quite bulky to wear so they take practice.
-Crucially, side sleepers will probably never feel entirely comfortable with them on so you may need to adjust how you sleep – or perhaps opt for this brand's in-ear option (check out our Kokoon Nightbuds review for the full low-down on those).
+The issue here is that they're quite bulky to wear, so they take practice.
+Crucially, side sleepers will probably never feel entirely comfortable with them on so you may need to adjust how you sleep – or perhaps opt for this brand's in-ear option (check out our Kokoon Nightbuds review for the full low-down on those, or head to our Kokoon Nightbuds vs Kokoon Relax headphones comparison to see how the two match up).
 Put the time into the practices and tweak how you snooze though and there are some rich benefits to be had here, especially if you're prone to insomnia.

 - Perhaps it's time to invest in the best mattress, too